theo-armour/pages/00-journal/2023-07-12-ai-thoughts-of-the-day.md

 # 2023-07-12 AI Thoughts of the Day

+# tags

 "Happy families are all alike; every unhappy family is unhappy in its own way."

 ## Fashion